BitByte-TPC/beginners-byte/CONTRIBUTING.md

 ## Getting Started

-1. Submit an issue describing your proposed change.
+1. Feel free to open an issue if you wish to propose something new.
 2. Fork the repository on GitHub.
 3. Clone the fork